notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 -------

-Double quotes are also used by the notmuch query parser to protect boolean terms or regular expressions containing spaces or other special characters, e.g.
+Double quotes are also used by the notmuch query parser to protect boolean terms, regular expressions, or subqueries containing spaces or other special characters, e.g.

 ::